 - Albergue de Peregrinos: Also only for pilgrims, it can be owned privately or by a local municipality with a fixed price.

-- Refugio de Peregrinos: Usually the place designated to provide shelter to pilgrims in case of emergency so that the services can be very basic or none.
+- Refugio de Peregrinos: Usually, the place is designated to provide shelter to pilgrims in case of emergency so that the services can be very basic or none.
 Many refugios are only temporary establishments.
 It can be free or for a small fee.

-- Albergue de Juventud: Is a typical youth hostel sheltered by Hostelling International; it has nothing to do with the Camino de Santiago, although it is a good alternative in case of absence of pilgrims’ hostel in town.
-Often Youth Hostelling Card is required; The Pilgrim’s Credential is only accepted in some.
+- Albergue de Juventud: This is a typical youth hostel sheltered by Hostelling International; it has nothing to do with the Camino de Santiago, although it is a good alternative in case of the absence of a pilgrims’ hostel in town.
+A Youth Hostelling Card is often required, the Pilgrim’s Credential is only accepted in some.

 TIP: In Güemes, in the stage just before Santander, 1 km off the official route, hides one of the most charming and curious albergues: La cabaña del abuelo Peuto (The Cabin of Granpa Peuto).
-The owner is a parish priest, and great traveller Father Ernesto and his kindness and wisdom is a source of inspiration for all the travellers who stay there.
+The owner is a parish priest, and great traveler Father Ernesto and his kindness and wisdom are a source of inspiration for all the travelers who stay there.

 What to See Along the Camino del Norte

-Camino del Norte is route full of breathtaking mountainous as well as coastal panoramas.
+Camino del Norte is a route full of breathtaking mountainous as well as coastal panoramas.
 The journey is not short on cultural and historical jewels either.
-Historic town centres and examples of impressive ecclesiastical monuments frame the way across all regions.
+Historic town centers and examples of impressive ecclesiastical monuments frame the way across all regions.